-Employees of the Vrije Universiteit Brussel have been collectively enrolled with an insurance policy.
+Employees of the Vrije Universiteit Brussel are collectively enrolled in an insurance policy.

-Everyone with an employment contract or a scholarship agreement is automatically insured starting their 1st workday.
-You do not have to do anything.
+Anyone with an employment contract or scholarship agreement is automatically insured from their first day of work.
+The employee is not required to take any action.
 This insurance, usually called 'hospitalisation insurance', covers the following: